 Clinical validation of the translated terms plays an important role in the establishment of a SNOMED CT® terminology in the target language.
 Some terms reflect very complicated or rarely used concepts, and there is a risk that in spite of best efforts, the translators as well as the reviewers may have misunderstood the source language term.
 There is also a risk that a particular term, however correct, is not psychologically acceptable to the clinicians who may have a habit of using a certain word or phrase for a particular concept.
-Validation should be carried out by clinicians who should validate subsets of concepts relating to their specialty.
+Validation should be carried out by health and social care providers to ensure that the translation is useful in clinical and social care settings.

 Apart from validation of the translated terms a policy regarding maintenance of the target language terminology and of feedback to the IHTSDO is needed.
-It may be that some of the national terms and concepts that are added in the target language extension would be translated into English in order to be included in the SNOMED CT® core.
+It may be that some of the national terms and concepts that are added in the target language extension would be translated into English in order to be included in the SNOMED CT® International release.